Clitic: Comparison with affixes

-An example of differing analyses by different linguists is the discussion of the non-pronominal possessive marker ('s) in English.
-Some linguists treat it as an affix, while others treat it as a special clitic.
+An example of differing analyses by different linguists is the discussion of the possessive marker ('s) in English.
+Some linguists treat it as an affix, while others treat it as a clitic.

 Comparison with words

 Similar to the discussion above, clitics must be distinguishable from words.
 Linguists have proposed a number of tests to differentiate between the two categories.
 Some tests, specifically, are based upon the understanding that when comparing the two, clitics resemble affixes, while words resemble syntactic phrases.
 Clitics and words resemble different categories, in the sense that they share certain properties.
 Six such tests are described below.
 These are not the only ways to differentiate between words and clitics.